 The Practical Nursing (PN) Program prepares students for a rewarding career and provides the knowledge and hands-on experience required to take the PN National Council Licensure Exam.
-This 13-month, intensive, full-time program provides comprehensive lectures and clinical rotations at a variety of hospitals and healthcare facilities.
+This is a 15 month, part-time program offered from 9:00AM-5:45PM two and a half days a week.
 The program requires the students to complete 1,328 clocked hours of instruction.
 Upon successful completion, students receive a Practical Nurse Diploma.
+The PN Program is offered three times a year in January, May and September.

 Practical Nurse Program Course List